jennyzeng/CourseScheduling/README.md

 - **Week 4, 5, 6:** (In progress) Modify the algorithm to solve difficulties illustrated and test the quality of the final algorithm.

-- **week 7, 8, 9, 10:** Implement the algorithm by using collected data.
-May make a simple working command-line interface first, and if time permits, develop a web-based application.
+- **week 7, 8, 9, 10:** Find other similar algorithms and compare them with coffman-graham algorithm.

 ### 2017 Spring Quarter